kcuilla/reactablefmtr/README.md

 ## Custom Themes

 Within {reactablefmtr}, there are 24+ custom table themes.
-The themes include [bootstrap](https://bootswatch.com/) themes, themes inspired by news/sports sites such as The New York Times, FiveThirtyEight, and ESPN, and other themes made specifically for {reactablefmtr}.
+The themes include [bootstrap](https://bootswatch.com/) themes, themes inspired by news/sports sites such as The New York Times, FiveThirtyEight, and ESPN, as well as other custom themes that can only be found within {reactablefmtr}.
 The themes can be applied easily to tables by simply referencing the theme name.
 Additional customization options, such as changing the font size, font color, etc. are also [available](https://kcuilla.github.io/reactablefmtr/articles/themes.html).

 ```{r}
 data <- MASS::Cars93[1:20, c("Model", "MPG.city", "MPG.highway")]